edwrddz6/edwrddz6/README.md

+# Welcome to Edward's Github Page!

 Hello, I'm Edward, a web developer with a passion for learning and collaboration.
+In my free time, I enjoy playing guitar, exercising, traveling, and hanging out with my Alaskan Malamute!

-I'm currently honing my skills in front-end technologies like HTML, CSS, and JavaScript, along with frameworks such as React and Vue.js.
-Also, I'm exploring Node.js, Express, and databases like MongoDB and SQL on the back end.
+As of now, I'm currently honing my skills in front-end technologies like **HTML**, **CSS**, and **JavaScript**.

 I'm eager to collaborate on projects to help me apply and enhance my skills.
 Let's connect and build something great together!